-- Digital Notices of Uncertificated Shares
+- Digital Notices of Uncertified Shares

 Ready to start your business?
-Ownr has helped over 13,000+ entrepreneurs hit the ground running quickly—and affordably.
-If you have questions about how to register or incorporate your business, give us a call at 1-800-766-6302, Monday through Friday from 9 am to 5 pm EST, or email us email@example.com
+Ownr has helped over 35,000+ entrepreneurs hit the ground running quickly—and affordably.
+If you have questions about how to register or incorporate your business, email us at [email protected]

-This article offers general information only and is not intended as legal, financial or other professional advice.
+This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
-No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.
+No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.